mesosphere/marathon/docs/docs/unreachable.md

 as follows:

-1. `inactiveAfterSeconds`: the number of seconds Marathon will wait after receiving the `TASK_UNREACHABLE` status for a task for the task to become reachable again.
+1. `inactiveAfterSeconds`: the number of seconds Marathon will wait after receiving the `TASK_UNREACHABLE` status for a task to become reachable again.
 After this time Marathon will launch a replacement task.
-2. `expungeAfterSeconds`: the number of seconds after the `TASK_UNREACHABLE` task status update is received and only after a replacement task was launched (based on `inactiveAfterSeconds` expiration) that Marathon kill the task when it becomes reachable again.
+2. `expungeAfterSeconds`: the number of seconds after the `TASK_UNREACHABLE` task status update is received and only after a replacement task was launched (based on `inactiveAfterSeconds` expiration) that Marathon will kill the task when it becomes reachable again.

 The `expungeAfterSeconds` must always be equal to or greater than `inactiveAfterSeconds`.
 The expunge event *requires* that the